-- Policy debate has been stimulated or informed by research evidence, which may have led to confirmation of policy, change in policy direction, implementation or withdrawal of policy. - Policy decisions or changes to legislation, regulations or guidelines have been informed by research evidence. - A policy has been implemented (including those realised through changes to legislation) or the delivery of a public service has changed. - In delivering a public service, a new technology or process has been adopted or an existing technology or process improved. - The quality, accessibility, acceptability or costeffectiveness of a public service has been improved. - (Sections of) the public have benefited from public service improvements. - Risks to the security of nation states have been reduced. - The work of an NGO, charitable or other organisation has been influenced by the research. - Legislative change, development of legal principle or effect on legal practice. - Research is used by parliamentarians to develop proposals for new legislation through Private Members' Bills, or to assist scrutiny of legislation
+- Policy decisions or changes to legislation, regulations or guidelines have been informed by research evidence. - A policy has been implemented (including those realised through changes to legislation) or the delivery of a public service has changed. - In delivering a public service, a new technology or process has been adopted or an existing technology or process improved. - The quality, accessibility, acceptability or cost-effectiveness of a public service has been improved. - (Sections of) the public have benefited from public service improvements. - Risks to the security of nation states have been reduced. - The work of an NGO, charitable or other organisation has been influenced by the research. - Legislative change, development of legal principle or effect on legal practice. - Research is used by parliamentarians to develop proposals for new legislation through Private Members' Bills, or to assist scrutiny of legislation and inform amendments to other bills such as those introduced by government. - Research recommendations are taken up by policymakers through membership of a government advisory committee.

-- Documented evidence of use in policy debate (e.g. at a parliamentary Select Committee, material produced by NGOs). - Citation in a public discussion, consultation document or judgement. - Evidence of citation in policy, regulatory, strategy, practice or other documents. - Direct citations of research in parliamentary publications such as Hansard, committee reports, evidence submissions, or briefings. - Acknowledgements to researchers on webpages, in reports or briefings. - Evidence of influence on a debate in public policy and practice through membership of or distinctive contributions to expert panels and policy committees or advice to government (at local, national or international level). - Quantitative indicators or statistics on the numbers of attendees or participants at a research event, or website analytics for online briefings. - Qualitative feedback from participants or attendees at research events. - Data to show close working relationships with members or staff.
-For example, the number of meetings held, minutes from these meetings, membership of working groups, co-authoring of publications.
+- Evidence of citation in policy, regulatory, strategy, practice or other documents. - Direct citations of research in parliamentary publications such as Hansard, committee reports, evidence submissions, or briefings. - Acknowledgements to researchers on webpages, in reports or briefings. - Evidence of influence on a debate in public policy and practice through membership of or distinctive contributions to expert panels and policy committees or advice to government (at local, national or international level). - Quantitative indicators or statistics on the numbers of attendees or participants at a research event, or website analytics for online briefings. - Qualitative feedback from participants or attendees at research events. - Data to show close working relationships with members or staff.
+For example, the number of meetings held, minutes from these meetings, membership of working groups, coauthoring of publications. - Testimonials from members, committees or officials, where available. - Documented evidence of influence on guidelines, legislation, regulation, policy or standards. - Documented evidence of changes to public policy, legislation, regulations or guidelines. - Analysis by third-party organisations of parliamentary proceedings or processes, for